 I had the privilege of a first career in the field of linguistics.
 While overseas, as an adult, I collaborated with two different teams to create literacy programs for both adults and children and turn them over to local leadership.

 Returning to the US after linguistic field work, I transitioned to speech-language therapy.
 I graduated from Eastern Michigan University with my Masters degree, then accepted a 3-month maternity leave coverage position as a Clinical Fellow SLP in Washington.
 Following my certification with ASHA, I then gained experience with both geriatrics and school-aged children.
-After falling in love with its green beauty, I became a permanent resident of western Washington and am now focused on speech therapy for children between the ages of 4 and 10.
-I absolutely love helping these children and their parents get a solid footing for communication.

 The pandemic and online speech therapy at AnetSpeech